atropos-null/LS/py109/py109_studyguide.md

 x = [1, 2, 3]  # Creates a list object in memory
 y = x          # y now references the same list object
 ```
-In this example, both x and y point to the same list object in memory.
+In this example, both `x` and `y` point to the same list object in memory.
 They are aliases of each other.
-This means:
+This means the following can occur:

 ```python
 y.append(4)    # Modifies the list through y print(x)       # Output: [1, 2, 3, 4] - x sees the change too!